ryandikdan/COD_FISH/README.md

 ![bitmap](https://user-images.githubusercontent.com/65059714/232589678-d63a20d7-d645-4167-9fb0-f9ca5d9bcf40.png)

 This repository contains the code for running COD_FISH, the smFISH probe designer.
-To run, it must be in a windows or mac computer, then all of the files must be downloaded into a directory and the command `python gui_COD_FISH.py` will open up the GUI or the `python COD_FISH.py` command run the command line version of the program.
-To avoid using the command line at all.
-You can download the appropriate zip file (windows or mac) and then double click the gui_COD_FISH.exe (windows) or gui_COD_FISH (mac) file and it should open the GUI and a terminal for progress.
+To run on windows or mac, we recommend downloading the respective released zip file from https://github.com/ryandikdan/COD_FISH/releases (windows or mac), unzip it, and then double click the gui_COD_FISH.exe (windows) or gui_COD_FISH (mac) file and it should open the GUI and a terminal for progress.
+To run it using python, this repository must be downloaded into a directory (and other packages must be installed ie `pip install tqdm primer3-py psutil ensembl_rest`) and running the command `python gui_COD_FISH.py` will open up the GUI or the `python COD_FISH.py` command will run the command line version of the program.

-The zip files are located under releases at the following link: https://github.com/ryandikdan/COD_FISH/releases.

 # Next steps